Updated July 15th, 2019

 How to Generate More Organic Traffic

-Blog on a weekly basis.
+Blog and publish new content on a regular basis.

 For eCommerce sites, here are some tactics I like to use for blogging:

 People ask search engines questions, be the one that provides the answer.

 - Think of a question your customer asks when looking for a product like yours (or better yet use data from actual FAQ or a survey)

 - Create a blog post to answer that question

 Create a blog post called “What’s a good indoor plant?”.